Skip to main content

 The frontend validates each field independently and is tolerant by design, so one bad value never disables every other override:

-nav2PlanTopicthat does not start with/, aniframeViewports[].urlthat is not a syntactically valid URL): logged and replaced with that field's default.
-Other fields in the file are unaffected.
+• A top-level field whose value fails validation (e.g. nav2PlanTopic that does not start with /): logged and replaced with that field's default.
+Other top-level fields are unaffected.

 If the YAML itself cannot be parsed, or the file exists but cannot be read, the REST API responds with HTTP 500 and the frontend falls back to the built-in defaults for every field.